zqwei/explore_ephys_data/README.md

 ## Dataset Description
 ### Task description:
-This is an extracellular electrophysiology data recorded during "Tactile delayed response task" in premotor cortex of mice.
-Recordings were made with 64ch silicon probe.
+The data set was acquired in mice performing a "tactile delayed response task".
+Recordings were made in the premotor cortex using 64ch silicon probes (for more information see Guo, Z, Li, N et al 2014 Neuron; Li, N, Daie, K et al 2016 Nature).
-* A pole is presented to whiskers of an animal during a "sample epoch".
-The location of pole instructs the animal which direction to lick (left or right).
+* An object was presented to the whiskers during a "sample epoch".
+The location of the object instructs the animal which direction to lick (left or right).
 Because recordings were in left hemisphere, left and right are referred to as ipsi and contra directions.
-* The sample epoch was followed by a "delay epoch", while the animal keeps memory of future licking direction.
+* The sample epoch was followed by a "delay epoch", during which the mouse has to maintain a memory of future licking direction.
-* At the beginning of a "response poch", a brief "go cue" (100ms)instructs the animal to move.
+* At the end of the delay epoch, and signaling the beginning of a "response poch", a brief "go cue" (100ms)instructs the animal to move.
-* When the animal licks the correct direction it receives water reward (correct trials).
-When it licks the wrong direction, there is no reward (error trials).
+* When the animal licks in the correct direction it receives water reward (correct trials).
+Licking in the wrong direction results in reward omission (error trials).
-* Many neurons in premotor cortex show preparatory activity during the delay epoch.
-Let's analyze the preparatory activity both at single cell and population level.
+* Neurons in premotor cortex show preparatory activity during the delay epoch.
+Preparatory activity is the neural correlate of motor planning.
+Preparatory activity corellates with movements, sometimes long before the movements occurr.
+Let's analyze preparatory activity both at the single neuron and population level.

 ![task](images/task.png)